-In light of the above, the Board identified Part 1626 as an appropriate subject for rulemaking at the January, 2001 meeting.
-A Negotiated Rulemaking has been instituted to consider revisions to Part 1626.
+In light of the above, a Negotiated Rulemaking has been instituted to consider revisions to Part 1626.

 Due to the ongoing rulemaking, no additional action by the Board is necessary on Part 1626 at this time.

 45 CFR Part 1627 - Subgrants and Memberships Fees or Dues